hal/webpage/README.md

-# The HAL webpage and documentation repository
+# Webpage and Documentation repository

 ## Setup